RuurdBijlsma/random-streetview/README.md

 Whether to use localStorage caching for getting StreetView coverage of the tile.

 #### `endZoom` (Integer) default: 14
 At what zoom level should the algorithm try to find a valid road/PhotoSphere.
 Zoom levels can be visualized here: https://www.maptiler.com/google-maps-coordinates-tile-bounds-projection/.
+Should be between 12 and 22, however 12 is probably too low, and 22 is overkill.
+A small polygon can benefit from a zoom level of 18 to prevent locations being picked just outside of the polygon.

 #### `cacheKey` (String|false) default: false
 When enableCaching is true, and the list of coordinates is large, it's a good idea to set this parameter.
 This will determine what key should be used in the cache for the given polygon, a different polygon should have a different key.
 When no cache key is given one will be generated from the coordinates.